sartoriusrex/polyglotist/README.md

 #run development servers
 sudo docker-compose -f docker-compose.dev.yml up --build

+# or the npm script provided to do the same thing
+npm run docker-build

 # if already built, you can just the above command without the --build flag
+sudo docker-compose -f docker-compose.dev.yml up

+# or the equivalent script
+npm run docker-start

 # The backend serves from localhost:8080
 # You can access the frontend from localhost:3000